 As the villages are directly connected by the Gudvangetunnelen you can travel between the two by car or bus in just 20-30 minutes.

 A visit to these fjords is the perfect opportunity for a scenic ferry cruise.
+In fact, this is one of the best cruise journeys in Norway.
 Year round, ferries run between Gudvangen and Flåm, giving you the opportunity to soak up the sights of both fjords from the quiet comfort of a passenger boat.

 How do I get to Aurlandsfjord & Nærøyfjord?